 - weakness or buckling in the knee

 - impaired gait (walking), usually bow-legged or knock-kneed

 Several factors increase your risk of developing OA, including tricompartmental OA.
-They include:

 - stiffness in the morning lasting up to 30 minutes